toastdriven/definite/docs/usage/tutorial.rst

     assumption would be that the first mentioned state in ``allowed_transitions`` would be the default.

-    Unfortunately, dictionary ordering is **NOT** guaranteed in Python.
-So even though the definition is code might look sorted, once it exists in-memory, there's no guaranteed *"first"* key.
+    Only relatively recently in Python's history did dictionary ordering become guaranteed (`documented feature in 3.7`_).
+And even now, not all third-party tooling respects this.

     This could be solved in a variety of clever ways (special syntax, changing from a ``dict`` to a two-``tuple`` structure, using ``collections.OrderedDict``, etc.).

-But manually specifying it this way is clear, easy-to-read, & unsurprising/doesn't require special knowledge.
+    But in the end, manually specifying it this way is clear, easy-to-read, & unsurprising/doesn't require special knowledge.
 Hence, having to specify it.

 Now you can instantiate the new ``Tiny`` class.
 Each instance starts in the provided default state of ``start``.